06amaru/loro-chat/README.md

 ## LORO Chat

 Minimal chat terminal on real time.
 The project is a template to share simple message using websocket through the terminal so this can be a bootstrap to your personal terminal chat.
-It has features like create users, create chat and send messages.
+Basic features are create users, create chat and send messages.

 ### Instructions